CompanionCubeGD/CompanionCubeGD/README.md

 # More Stuff
 - I upload some gists once in a while: https://gist.github.com/CompanionCubeGD
-- Link does currently not work but I do have an organization (QruartZ): https://github.com/companioncubegd/quartzorg
+- Link does currently not work but I do have an organization (QuartZ): https://github.com/companioncubegd/quartzorg